 Is Your Data Safe?
-The Quantum Threat is Here! - YaNoticias
+The Quantum Threat is Here! - YANoticias

 How can we safeguard against potential quantum threats?
 Companies are encouraged to adopt quantum-resistant cryptography, which uses advanced algorithms to protect sensitive data.
 Beyond just encryption, businesses should implement a zero-trust security framework, reducing data access and actively monitoring for suspicious activity.

-Lastly, embracing the positive side of quantum technology by leveraging quantum AI can enhance defenses and incident responses.
+Lastly, embracing the positive side of quantum technology by leveraging quantum AI can enhance defences and incident responses.
 The balance between risk and opportunity hinges on swift, strategic preparations for a post-quantum world.

 The Broader Impact of Quantum Computing on Society